 What companies are required to report?

-Any nonexempt company created by the filing of a document with a secretary of state or similar office under state law or Indian tribe, including foreign companies.
+Any nonexempt company created by the filing of a document with a secretary of state or similar office under state law or Indian tribe, including foreign companies, must report.

-There are 23 types of entities that are exempt from filing these reports, including accounting firms, investment advisors, banks and credit unions, security brokers, insurance companies, nonprofits, and inactive entities, among others:[2]
+Under the Corporate Transparency Act, there are 23 types of entities that are exempt from filing these reports, including accounting firms, investment advisers, banks and credit unions, security brokers, insurance companies, nonprofits, and inactive entities:2

 What information must be disclosed about beneficial owners and/or company applicants?

-4. Unexpired copy of identifying document, which can only be a passport, driver’s license or other US government identification
+- Unexpired copy of an identifying document, which can only be a passport, driver’s license or other form of US government identification

-This is not a comprehensive list of all aspects of the new rule; please review this information with your accountant and attorney to see if your company must file.
-We expect further changes to this rule to be announced in the coming months, so check back for updates.
+This is not a comprehensive list of all aspects of the new rule.
+Please review this information with your accountant and attorney to see whether your company must file.

 If you have any questions regarding your personal financial planning or tax planning, please reach out to our team.